souldern/souldern.github.io/home/announcements/covid-19.md

 > * Halloumi Fries

-**Meals for 14th, 15th and 16th of May**
+**Meals for 21st, 22nd and 23rd of May*

+>
 > * Beer battered Fish and Chips with peas, tartar sauce and lemon £10.00
 >
 > * Home made Burger with Smoked Bacon, Cheddar Cheese, chips and onion rings £10.00
 >
-> * Slow Cooked Moroccan Lamb Tagine with Herb Roasted Potatoes and Vegetable Cous Cous £10.00
+> * Cheesey Crumb Topped Fish Pie with French Fries and Mixed Vegetables £10.00
 >
 > * BBQ Meat Feast and Mozzarella Pizza with Chunky Chips £10.00
 >